selfexdexProject/growpad.sol/README.md

 Growpad Smart Contract
-Growpad is an Ethereum smart contract that allows users to make contributions and keeps a record of individual and total contributions.
+Growpad is an Ethereum smart contract that allows users to make contributions and keeps a record of individual and total contribution.

 Features